Xavier-IV/make-desktop/README.md

 #### Requirement

-This program require Java of minimum 1.7 yo be installed on your system.
+This program require Java of minimum 1.7 to be installed on your system.
 Type:
 * $ java -version
 to check your current Java version.